The Hirth Family in Asia

 The final note of this chorus is the piece involving my family.
 As Brandon and I have travelled together over the years, we’ve sat in airports and in tiny cafes over bowls of noodles talking about how one day we wanted to raise our children with a global perspective, knowing that there’s a whole great big world out there… With loving, unique, hospitable, and generous people who will enrich their lives.

 This is it.
 The convergence of teaching, ministry, discipleship, Asia and family.
-At the very least, the intersection of passion and skills - CALLING -
+At the very least, the intersection of passion and skills - CALLING -Professional Background

 As a sophomore in college, I decided to stop taking business classes (what a disaster business would have been for me personally, lol) and decided to take one class in each of six different majors.
 Since I now had no idea what I wanted to do with my life, I figured I would hedge my bets.
 I added a class in the field of education, not because I thought I would like teaching, but more because the specific course in culture and diversity sounded interesting.
 Well, I ended up loving the classroom and it's now where I've spent some of my most defining and meaningful professional moments.